omnyway-labs/chromex-shadow-template/README.md

 # chromex-shadow-template

-Use `seancorfield/clj-new` to create a basic project for creating a Chrome Extension using Chromex, Clojurescript, and Shadow-Cljs
+Use `seancorfield/clj-new` to create a basic project for creating a Chrome Extension using [Chromex](https://github.com/binaryage/chromex), Clojurescript, and Shadow-Cljs.

+It is based on the example code from [Chromex Examples](https://github.com/binaryage/chromex/tree/master/examples/shadow)

 ## Usage